SouthKartman/Social/README.md

 5. Run the Administrator and Manager Applications (C# WPF):

-- Open the AdminApp and ManagerApp projects in Visual Studio.
+- Open the Social projects in Visual Studio.
 - Configure the database connection in the App.config files.
 - Run the applications.